wenxin-c/tp/docs/UserGuide.md

 ### Accessing feature: `FEATURE_NAME`

-Access specific feature from main interface by inputting the feature_name Feature name can be referenced by calling the help command
+Access specific feature from main interface by inputting the feature_name Feature name can be referenced by calling the help command.

-Take note that users are only allowed to access features (i.e. atomic habit, self reflection, focus timer from the main WellNUS++, cross feature transition is not allowed!)
+Take note that users are only allowed to access features (i.e. atomic habit, self reflection, focus timer from the main WellNUS++, cross feature transition is **not allowed**).

 Format: `FEATURE_NAME`